Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, young people in this country are increasingly migrating to big cities and choosing modern, international jobs.
 Rural jobs are no longer an option for them.
 Many villages in remote rural areas in Italy are abandoned while the population is small and aging.

 Owning a second home in Italy is taxable, so many people would rather sell their unused homes than hold on to them.
-So some 25 towns in Italy are offering a symbolic price of 1 euro to the future owners of these homes.
+So some 25 towns in Italy are offering a symbolic price of 1 euro to potential owners.

 They hope that the low-cost renovations will pay off for buyers as the homes’ values increase above their nominal original prices.
 These localities hope that the housing improvements will help revitalize abandoned small towns and restore their cultural identity.